BharathChandraNaiduAyyalu/Sales-Analysis-Dashboard/README.md

 - How did revenue and profit grow or decline year-over-year?
 - What percentage of revenue and profit came from each year?

+📆 Quarterly Analysis
+- What is the total revenue and profit across all quarters?
+- What is percentage of revenue and profit quarterly wise?
+- Quantity sold across all quarters?

 💳 Payment Methods
 - Which payment methods were most used by customers?
 - How does payment method usage vary by product category?